ritsukye/Cashier-Bakery-System/README.md

      a.
 Importantly, add your MySQL username and password to the connection ("root" and "bakery2025" as username and password)
 // VSC Set Up
 1. Pull from the employee-page branch on GitHub and open in Visual Studio Code
      a.
-We abandoned main because we initially started with React and eventually left it
+We abandoned main because we initially started with React and eventually left it for Java Swing
 3. In Visual Studio Code's terminal, cd to cashier-bakery/src/app/mysql
 4. Enter the commands:
     javac MainPage.java